Xufuja/izanami/README.md

 ## Scripting

 There is no Mono available for Java so replaced it with GraalVM JS as the scripting engine.
-To make the workflow as similar as possible, the MMD-ScriptCore project is set-up to create `MMD-ScriptCore.mjs` instead of the DLL, same for `Sandbox.mjs`
+To make the workflow as similar as possible, the MMD-ScriptCore project is set-up to create `mmd-script-core.mjs` instead of the DLL, same for `sandbox.mjs`

 ## Skipped